 Christo van der Westhuizen is managing director of BRAND et al. He has lectured marketing, media and literary studies at a number of tertiary institutions.
 He specialises in brand strategy and is currently doing research on storytelling in postmodern marketing towards a second doctorate.

 The article first appeared in the 2016 edition of Brands & Branding in South Africa, an annual review of all aspects of brand marketing — consisting of case-studies, profiles, articles and research.
 Editorial contributions and sponsored brand profiles accepted until early August for the 2017 edition.
-Copies of the current edition are available for overnight delivery.
+Copies of the current edition are still available — buy one here.